tslocum/sriracha/CONFIGURATION.md

 # Database name.
 dbname: sriracha

+# Custom template directory.
+Leave blank to use standard templates.
+Template
+# files in this directory will override standard templates of the same name.
+template: /home/sriracha/template

 # Supported upload file types.
 Specify a MIME type and a file extension to
 # enable uploading files of that type.
 You may specify an image to use as the
 # thumbnail for all uploads of that type, or 'none' to not create a thumbnail.